 View our Alterations and improvements page for information regarding home alterations.

 As part of improving security in your home you might consider installing a CCTV camera.
 However, you need to ensure that you are aware of the implications of the Data Protection Act 1998 to ensure that no-one's human rights or right to privacy is infringed upon.
-As a Council tenant you will also need to seek permission to install a CCTV system as an alteration or adaptation to your home (please see CCTV Policy and Procedures [42Kb]).
+As a Council tenant you will also need to seek permission to install a CCTV system as an alteration or adaptation to your home.
 Planning permission may also be required to install a CCTV system.

 If you have a spare room we may agree to you having a lodger.
-Changes to Housing Benefit from April 2013 which will place restrictions on housing benefits received if the house you rent is larger than you need (please see Restrictions Due to Under-Occupation Leaflet [932Kb]).
+Changes to Housing Benefit from April 2013 which will place restrictions on housing benefits received if the house you rent is larger than you need (please see ).

 If you consider taking in a lodger, please remember: